QSD-Group/QSDsan/docs/source/for_developers/contributing.rst

 	    git push origin master

-	- As your develop your contributions, the root repository may update, you should merge these changes and resolve any conflicts before your final push
+	- As your develop your contributions, the root repository may update, you should merge these changes and resolve any conflicts before your final push.

 	.. code:: bash